Points2Sound: From mono to binaural audio using 3D point cloud scenes: Results

+We consider three different types of mono mixture input signals for Points2Sound.
+Table \ref{table:quantitative_input_mono_results} shows quantitative results of Point2Sound for the different types of mono mixture signals and number of sources.

+First, we consider true mono mixture signals which come from the audio dataset, detailed in \ref{subsec:audio}, where no HRTFs have been applied.
+In this case, Points2Sound improvement over the baselines is notable.
+This is especially observed in the $\overline{\dis_\mathrm{STFT}}$ metric, where the Mono-Mono baseline achieves 26.626 while Points2Sound achieves 6.340.
+Despite the improvement, the binaural predictions are degraded and contain time-frequency artifacts that change the timbre characteristics of the original sound.

+Second, we consider mono mixture signals which contain only the left binaural channel, i.e. $s_{m} = s_{b}^L$.
+Note that in this case, ITDs are not preserved in the mono mixture and the network has to shift differently between left and right channels in the binaural prediction.
+Results show that Points2Sound improves the evaluation metrics for all baselines especially when few sources are present.
+When $N=1$ source, Points2Sound achieves a $\dis_\mathrm{ENV}$ of 0.054 and a $\dis_\mathrm{STFT}$ of 0.636, as opposed to 0.165 and 7.610 achieved by the Rotated-Visual baseline.
+It is important to remark that in comparison to the true mono input signal, the absolute values in $\dis_\mathrm{STFT}$ show how much information is given to the model when the HRTFs are already applied in the mono mixture.

+Third, following previous work \cite{zhou2020sep, lu2019self, gao20192, yang2020telling}, we consider mono mixture signals represented as the sum of the two spatial channels, i.e. $s_{m} = s_{b}^L+s_{b}^R$.
+In this case the mixing of the channels creates a mono signal that loses spatial properties.
+But, the resultant mono signal preserves the correct ITDs from the binaural version.
+Results show that Point2Sound achieves the best results using this mono representation with a $\overline{\dis_\mathrm{ENV}}$ of 0.095 and a $\overline{\dis_\mathrm{STFT}}$ of 1.686.
+Note that the obtained quantitative results are similar to the ones achieved using the above approach, where mono mixture signals are represented as $s_{m} = s_{b}^L$.

+For the following, when we refer to Points2Sound we assume it has been trained using mono mixture signals represented as $s_{m} = s_{b}^L+s_{b}^R$.

 \textbf{3D point cloud attributes.} We evaluate how 3D point cloud attributes affect the binaural audio synthesis.
 Accordingly, we consider two types of 3D point cloud scenes: when 3D point cloud scenes consist of depth-only data and when 3D point cloud scenes consist of rgb-depth data.
-In the cases where depth-only information is available, we use the non-discretized coordinates as the feature vectors associated to each point.
-When rgb-depth information is available, we use the rgb values as the feature vectors associated to each point.
+We use the term ``only-depth'' in Table \ref{table:quantitative_input_mono_results} to report the performance when 3D point cloud scenes consist of depth-only data.
+Otherwise, we report the performance when 3D point cloud scenes consist of rgb-depth data.